 How to Set a Budget

-Once you have decided on the goals you want to achieve, you need to create a budget so that you can allocate a certain amount of your money towards those goals.
+Once you have decided on the goals you want to achieve, you should create a budget so that you can allocate a certain amount of your money towards those goals.
 To start your budget, you must total all of your sources of income in a given month.

 Note: You may be able to decrease the amount of money you spend on fixed expenses as well.
 Try to get a discount on your cable bill, switch cell phone providers, aim to use the air conditioner less and more.